 - 15% of the Central East Region’s 1.6 million residents are seniors who may require additional support to remain living at home.
 This population of frail older adults is estimated to grow by 27% over the next ten years.

-- There are an estimated 96,500 seniors in the Region who may be considered frail (Seniors Care Network Commissioned Research, 2013).
+- There are an estimated 96,500 seniors in the Region who may be considered frail.

-- Frail seniors are at risk of worsening health; frail seniors are less able than others to recover after a health stressor event.
+- Frail seniors are at risk of worsening health, and they are less able to recover after a minor illness compared to non-frail seniors.

-- 9% of frail seniors reside in Long Term Care or Complex Continuing Care; the remainder live in the community.
+- The majority of seniors live in the community; only 9% of frail seniors reside in Long Term Care or Complex Continuing Care settings.

 - Over the next 20 years, the Region’s senior population is forecast to double, substantially increasing the total health care need.